 Mayor Buddy Dyer’s vision is for Orlando to be a community in which every citizen has the knowledge, skills and ability to recognize and treat sudden cardiac arrest.
 Through our hands-only CPR and Automated External Defibrillator training, combined with strategic AED placement and the PulsePoint mobile app technology, we will make Orlando the safest city in America.

-In the United States, 400,000 sudden cardiac arrests (SCA) occur annually.
+In the United States, more than 350,000 sudden cardiac arrests (SCA) occur annually.

 - 80% of SCA occur at home.